PostgresGUI/website/notes/privacy-policy.md

 - Cloud storage services
 - Authentication services

-The only network connections made by PostgresMac are directly to the PostgreSQL database servers you explicitly configure and choose to connect to.
+The only network connections made by PostgresGUI are directly to the PostgreSQL database servers you explicitly configure and choose to connect to.

 ## Data Sharing